ASaiM/hmp_mock_tests/doc/report/report.md

     \label{ebi_pipeline}
 \end{figure}

-The results are available on [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311), which have been downloaded and formatted.

-From OTUs with taxonomic assignation, abundances of each assigned clade are extracted and several relative abundance measures are computed: relative abundances of clades for all OTUs and relative abundances of clades for OTUs with complete taxonomic assignation from kingdom to family.
-Percentage of unassigned clades (without complete taxonomic assignation) is also computed at all taxonomic levels.
+First, from OTUs with taxonomic assignation, abundances of each assigned clade are extracted.
+Several relative abundance measures are computed: relative abundances of clades for all OTUs and relative abundances of clades for OTUs with complete taxonomic assignation from kingdom to family.
+Percentage of unassigned clades (without complete taxonomic assignation) is also computed for each taxonomic level.

 For functional analysis, *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}) offers 3 types of results: matches with InterPro, complete GO annotations and GO slim annotations.
-Here, we focus on GO slim annotations for easy comparison with ASaiM workflow results (Figure \ref{asaim_workflow}).
-The annotations are formatted to extract relative abundances (in percentage) of GO slim annotations inside three groups (cellular components, biological processes and molecular functions).
+Here, we focus on GO slim annotations for easy comparison with ASaiM results (Figure \ref{asaim_workflow}).
+Annotations are formatted to extract relative abundances (in percentage) of GO slim term annotations inside each GO slim term group (cellular components, biological processes and molecular functions).

-## Analyses with ASaiM workflow
+## Analyses using ASaiM framework

-Both datasets are analyzed using ASaiM workflow dedicated to single-end microbiota data (Figure \ref{asaim_workflow}).
+Main workflow (Figure \ref{asaim_workflow}) of ASaiM framework is used to analyze both datasets

 \begin{figure}[h!]
     \centering